A Beginner’s Guide to Home Canning Basics

 Pressure Canning

 Pressure canning is used to bring the temperature up on low-acid foods to a point where any botulism will be eliminated.
 It involves using hot steam in an enclosed pressure canner.
-Pressure CANNERS and pressure COOKERS are not the same thing.

-Think meats, green beans, potatoes, soups, carrots, etc.
+You’d use the pressure-canning method for meats, green beans, potatoes, soups, carrots, etc.

-- How to use a Weighted Gauge Pressure Canner (video)
+- How to Use a Weighted Gauge Pressure Canner (video)

-- How to use a Dial Gauge Pressure Canner (video)
+- How to Use a Dial Gauge Pressure Canner (video)

 - Testing the Dial Gauge